 The status of the Baltic Sea marine environment in terms of contamination by hazardous substances is assessed using several core indicators.
 Each indicator focuses on one important aspect of the complex issue.
-In addition to providing an indicator-based evaluation of the status of the Baltic Sea in terms of concentrations of TBT in the marine environment, this indicator along with the other hazardous substances core indicators contributes to the overall assessment of hazardous substances.
+In addition to providing an indicator-based evaluation of the status of the Baltic Sea in terms of concentrations of TBT in the marine environment, this indicator along with the other hazardous substances core indicators contributes to the overall assessment of hazardous substances, though this indicator is currently not included in the integrated assessment of hazardous substances.